Nexination/configuration-collection/codeguides/NodeJs.md

 npm publish
 ```

+If you want to package your app as a single executable or for mobiles, [JXCore](http://jxcore.com/home/) can be recommended.

 ## Good to know about NodeJS
 You can optimise your node garbage collector to run more lean like this:
 ```